 For the summer, I decided to keep our open shelves simple and minimal in color.
 Glass apothecary jars, cake stands and some simple white pieces, for a clean, uncluttered look that allows my blue and white pieces to stand out alongside my beautiful new kitchen hardware pulls.

 Thank you again to Belwith-Keeler for partnering with me on this project with me, and for outfitting our kitchen with our new kitchen hardware!
-Tell me in the comments below what you think.
+Tell me below what you think of our new brass hardware pulls!!
 If you’re new to CitrineLiving, and would like weekly updates, you can sign up for my newsletter here, or at the bottom of my post.
-Thank you for taking the time to tour our updated kitchen – I know this was a long one, but I think it was worth it!
-I hope you love it as much as we do, and maybe I’ve convinced you to jump onto the brass trend that I know is not leaving any time soon – that’s if you haven’t already! xoxo
+Thank you for taking the time to tour our updated kitchen – I know this was a long one, but hopefully it was worth it!
+I hope you love it as much as we do, and maybe I’ve convinced you to jump onto the brass trend that I know is not leaving any time soon! xoxo